epifluidlab/epifluidlab.github.io/news/index.md

   order: 5
   tooltip: Published works
 ---

+- 05/25/2023：Ravi Bandaru from Pen state university and James Li from Wake Forest University joins the lab for the SURF program this summer.
+Welcome!

 - 03/16/2023: Dr. Hailu Fu's paper on [NOMe-HiC](https://doi.org/10.1186/s13059-023-02889-x) is online at Genome Biology today.
 This is a collaboration work with Drs.
 Li Wang,  Louis Muglia, and  Matthew Weirauch's group.
 Congratulations!

 - 03/07/2023: Dr. Yaping Liu received Focused Research Award from the Sony Research Award Program for our cell-free DNA work!